qibebt-bioinfo/RamEx/README.md

 2. Data loading: load the data and generate a ramanome object:
 ```
 data <- read_spec("the folder path of your specture")

-or you can use the Built-in data
+or you can use the Built-in data:
 data(RamEx_data)
 data <- RamEx_data